chizzletaz/BakeAndBinge/Testing.md

 Testing:
 1. Go to the footer of any page (except register or login).
-2. Don't fill in an emailaddress and click 'Subscribe'.
+2. Don't fill in an email address and click 'Subscribe'.
 3. Confirm that a warning message appears.
    Result:
        A 'Subcription successfull' message appears.
    Fix:
        Add 'required' to the input field.
    Result:
        A warning message appears.
 4. Fill in an invalid email address.
 5. Confirm that a warning message appears.